JiuTongBro/vqnerf_release/README.md

 Our method requires a two-stage running.
 The first stage is for the geometry reconstruction, and the second stage is for the decomposition and segmentation.
 - The codes for geometry reconstruction are under the `geo/` folder.
 It is an edited version of [NeuS](https://github.com/Totoro97/NeuS)
 - The codes for decomposition and segmentation are under the `decomp/` folder.
-It is the main part of our method.
+It is modified based on [NeRFactor](https://github.com/google/nerfactor).

 ## Data